pfsense/docs/source/highavailability/index.rst

 Bringing it All Together
 ------------------------

-pfSense makes it easy to set these areas up to create a High Availability cluster.
+pfSense software makes it easy to set these areas up to create a High Availability cluster.
 The full details are available in the book linked above.
 A brief run-through of a basic CARP configuration may be found
 at: :doc:`Configuring pfSense Hardware Redundancy (CARP)